IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Whether ... there are any odd perfect numbers is a most difficult question.”

 ― <a href="https://en.wikipedia.org/wiki/Leonhard_Euler" target="_blank">Leonhard Euler</a>

+>“I had no need of that hypothesis.”
+[When <a href="https://en.wikipedia.org/wiki/Napoleon" target="_blank">Napoleon</a> said “Laplace, they tell me you have written this large book on the system of the universe, and have never even mentioned its Creator”]

+>“Read <a href="https://en.wikipedia.org/wiki/Leonhard_Euler" target="_blank">Euler</a>, read Euler, he is the master of us all.”

+― <a href="https://en.wikipedia.org/wiki/Pierre-Simon_Laplace" target="_blank">Pierre-Simon Laplace</a>

 >“... a prolonged meditation on the subject has satisfied me that the existence of any one such [odd perfect number]—its escape, so to say, from the complex web of conditions which hem it in on all sides—would be little short of a miracle.”